 The Ultimate Summer Party: Backyard Paella

 Summer.
 So warm, so lovely, so very fleeting.
 What’s a Minnesotan to do but make the most of it?
-Outdoor entertaining is clearly the key to savoring the season, though I’ll admit that by mid-July I’m pretty much over brats, steaks, and most other grillables.
+Outdoor entertaining is clearly the key to savoring the season, though I’ll admit that by mid-July I’m pretty much over brat and burgers.
 Craving something a little more interesting like me?
 Paella just might be the key.

 Paella is the quintessential Spanish rice dish, a working-class meal named after the pan in which it is cooked.
 At its simplest, Paella consists of short-grain rice, vegetables, and protein, cooked to sumptuous perfection with rich stock and saffron over an open fire.
 One of the original one-dish meals of the Western world, it is delightfully humble, adaptable, unique, and perfectly suited for backyard entertaining.

 To make a perfect Paella, you’ll need a few things.
 First and foremost, you’ll need heat.

 Light up the old charcoal grill, or better yet, put that backyard fire pit to use.
 The large, flat surface of a true Paella pan is essential if you want to achieve the celebrated golden-brown crispy bottom called socarrat; we have gorgeous classic paella pans in the Cheese Shop from Garcima.